juanzdev/jekyll-now/_posts/2017-01-18-The Perceptron.md

 The mathematical definition of the perceptron goes like this:
 **formula**

-In machine learning we call this functions score functions, because they gives us some unique number from multiple inputs.
+In machine learning we call this functions score functions, because they gives us some unique number from multiple inputs they gives us a score.